salcedoe/MtMdocs/docs/matlabBasics/BinaryNumbers.md

 3 = 2^1 +  2^0
 ```

 In this equation we have a `2` to the power of `1` and a `2` to the power of `0`, which correspond to the first two bit positions.
 In binary, this would be written as `11`.
-Although, often binary is written in chunks of eight digits, so:  `0000 0011`.
+However, binary is often written in chunks of eight digits, so: `0000 0011`.

 The following table shows the binary representation of a series of decimal numbers, in 8-digit chunks: